 - Stuart H, Sartorius N, Liinamaa T;Images Study Group (2014) The images of psychiatry scale: development, factor structure, and reliability.
 BMC Psychiatry.
 (Dec 11); 14:337. doi 10.1186/s12888-014-0337-1.

 - The quality of mental health care seen through the eyes of patients

 - Hashimoto N, Fujisawa D, Giasuddin N A, Kenchaiah B K, Narmandakh A, Dugerragchaa K, Tamrakar S M, Adhikari S R, & Sartorius N (2010).
 Pathways to Mental Health Care in Bangladesh, India, Japan, Mongolia and Nepal.
 Asia-Pacific Journal of Public Health (e-pub).

 Over the years, some of the leadership courses were carried out in collaboration with other organizations, including the World Psychiatric Association and several of its national member societies with the Brandenburg Academy of Science in Berlin and with a number of universities.
 Support for the courses came from various sources, including universities, foundations and unrestricted educational grants by pharmaceutical companies.
 A description of the programme has been published.

 - Sartorius N, (2013).
 Acquiring Leadership Skills: Description of an International Programme for Early Career Psychiatrists In: Bhugra D, Ruiz P, Gupta S. Leadership in Psychiatry.
 John Wiley & Sons Ltd., pp 226-232.
 Acquiring Leadership Skills

-In all, since the first course was held the AIMHP organized more than 80 courses involving more than a thousand psychiatrists early in their career and coming from close to one hundred countries.
+In all, AIMHP has until now organized more than 100 courses involving some two thousand psychiatrists early in their career and coming from over one hundred countries.